Everything you need to know about The Roots Picnic 2025

 Rideshare to the Mann

-Use the North Gate on Georges Hill Drive for Uber and Lyft pickups/drop-offs.
+Use the North Gate on Georges Hill Drive for Uber and Lyft pick-ups/drop-offs.

 SEPTA

 SEPTA’s Mann Loop Bus departs from 19th and Locust Streets and return buses leave from the Crawford Circle drop-off 30 minutes after shows.
-Bus stops include Locust Street and W Rittenhouse Square, Broad and Locust Streets, Broad and Chestnut Streets, Juniper and Commerce Streets, 15th Street and JFK, 20th Street and JFK, and 26th Street and Ben Franklin Parkway.
+Bus stops include Locust Street and West Rittenhouse Square, Broad and Locust Streets, Broad and Chestnut Streets, Juniper and Commerce Streets, 15th Street and JFK, 20th Street and JFK, and 26th Street and Ben Franklin Parkway.

-Check SEPTA for the day-of schedule day of.
+Check SEPTA for the day-of schedule.

 ADA Information

-ADA parking is available on South Concourse Drive (first come, first served).
+ADA parking is available on South Concourse Drive (first-come, first-served).
 Must display valid handicap placard or plates.

 ADA entry is via the main entrance.
 Visit the Accessibility Services Hub upon arrival to receive a weekend wristband.
 One companion band per attendee; families with children may receive additional.

-Wheelchair charging is available via 110-volt, 20 amp circuits.
+Wheelchair charging is available via 110-volt, 20-amp circuits.

 Accessible viewing areas are available at designated stages with wristband credentials.